National Salary Packaging provides financial wellbeing program for your workplace

-Firms that consistently attract & retain motivated committed staff, THRIVE!
+Firms that consistently attract and retain motivated, committed staff, THRIVE!

-That means while money is just one factor, salaries and bonuses are directly linked to your company’s success which means employees’ salaries and benefits are vital business decisions
+While money is just one factor, salaries and bonuses are directly linked to your company’s success, meaning that employees’ salaries and benefits are important business decisions.

-Extra perks contribute to higher staff retention, better productivity & higher level of output
+Extra perks contribute to higher staff retention, better productivity and higher level of output

-Financial benefits help underpin your company’s success & your employee’s happiness and motivation!
+Financial benefits help underpin your company’s success and your employee’s happiness and motivation!

-In fact, according to the HR Institute has found, “the lure of better pay elsewhere is reported as the second strongest factor in why employees say they leave” Moreover, financial rewards help sustain your employees’ lifestyles – and are a major determinant where someone chooses to work.
+In fact, according to the HR Institute, “the lure of better pay elsewhere is reported as the second-strongest factor in why employees say they leave.”
+Moreover, financial rewards help sustain your employees’ lifestyles, and are a major determinant in where someone chooses to work.

-Offering extra financial rewards attract highly skilled people
+Offering extra financial rewards attracts highly skilled people.

-Recruiting and training a new employee requires staff time and money.
-Many studies show that the total cost of losing an employee can range from tens of thousands of dollars to 1.5– 2X annual salary.
+Recruiting and training a new employee requires a significant investment of time and money.
+Many studies show that the total cost of losing an employee can range from tens of thousands of dollars to 1.5–2x their annual salary.